 Rashida has a Masters in English Literature and a PhD in Writing from Edith Cowan University.
 In 2016 she was the joint winner of the Magdalena Prize for feminist research for her thesis which includes the novel The Historian’s Daughter.

-She has been a judge of literary competitions and awards such as The WA Premier’s Literary Award, The Spilt Ink competition, The Tallus Prize, the Ellen Kemp Memorial Prize and The KSP short story competition.
+She has been a judge of literary competitions and awards such as The WA Premier’s Literary Award, The Hungerford Award, The Spilt Ink competition, The Tallus Prize, the Ellen Kemp Memorial Prize and The KSP short story competition.
 She has been a writer-in-residence at the Katharine Susannah Pritchard Writers Centre WA and the Booranga Writers Centre in NSW, as well as an invited guest and facilitator at the Perth Writers Festival and the Hyderabad Literature Festival.
 She has mentored emerging writers in the Indian Ocean Writing and Inclusion Matters programs run by the Centre for Stories.
-She lives in Perth and her collection of short stories is forthcoming in January 2022 with Spineless Wonders.
+She lives in Perth and her collection of short stories The Bonesetter’s Fee & Other Stories was published in January 2022 with Spineless Wonders.